Did You Know...? Adult dogs have 42 teeth and cats have 30 teeth.

 Once a patient is anesthetized, we can thoroughly evaluate their teeth.
 We use a periodontal probe to locate any periodontal pockets and tartar under the gum line.
 Each tooth is gently probed to look for detachment of the gum and possible problems with the root of each tooth.

 Once the mouth has been evaluated, tartar is removed from the crowns of the teeth and just under the gum line with special instruments.
 Hidden tartar and the bacteria on the tartar will continue to destroy the tissues holding the tooth in place if it is not found and removed.

 If pockets are found or problems are noted with the crowns (i.e., very loose or fractured teeth), we will recommend taking dental x- rays to evaluate the roots of the affected teeth.
 It is imperative that we are able to reach someone during the procedure in order to give an accurate estimate of additional work (i.e. radiographs, extractions, etc.) that may be needed and obtain permission from the owner to proceed.

 Once the dental radiographs have been evaluated, additional work may be recommended at a follow-up visit.
 In many cases, procedures such as root canal therapy and crown placement can be performed to save the affected tooth.
 However, these procedures must be performed before there is irreversible damage done to the surrounding bone structure of the tooth.
 Sometimes it is better to extract the diseased tooth if there is severe bone disease in order to stop the bone loss and save the neighboring teeth.
 In some cases, extensive dental work can be staged, especially if the owner is not prepared for the additional costs.

-The last step of your pet's dental cleaning is a polishing.
+The last step of your pet's dental cleaning is polishing.
 The teeth are polished to make the enamel surface smooth so that the plaque cannot establish a strong grasp on the tooth.
-Without preventative care, such as home brushing, the plaque, tartar and bad breath will return.
+Without preventative care, such as home brushing, plaque, tartar, and bad breath will return.

 What You Can Do